The US is returning to early pandemic surges and restrictions. It's time to compel people to do the right thing, expert says – KION546

 But other local leaders are pushing back against the return to pre-vaccine precautions.

-Georgia Governor Brian Kemp tweeted Wednesday that he will not issue any mask mandates or lockdowns in the state.
+Georgia Gov. Brian Kemp tweeted Wednesday that he will not issue any mask mandates or lockdowns in the state.

 Georgia is one of the 35 states where new cases this week are more than 50% higher than last week.
 Currently 38.5% of the state’s population is fully vaccinated, according to the CDC.